Digital marketing team structure

 Dr. Dave Chaffey

 Dave is co-founder and content director of Smart Insights.
 He is editor of the 100 templates, ebooks and courses in the digital marketing resource library created by our team of 25+ Digital Marketing experts.
-Our resources used by our Expert members in more than 80 countries to Map, Plan and Manage their digital marketing.
+Our resources used by our Business members in more than 80 countries to Map, Plan and Manage their digital marketing.

 For his full profile, or to connect on LinkedIn or other social networks, see the About Dave Chaffey profile page on Smart Insights.
 Dave is author of 5 bestselling books on digital marketing including Digital Marketing Excellence and Digital Marketing: Strategy, Implementation and Practice.
 In 2004 he was recognised by the Chartered Institute of Marketing as one of 50 marketing ‘gurus’ worldwide who have helped shape the future of marketing.